 Downloading Data: Magpi has a really easy interface to download your data.
 The interface is simple and lets you choose what format or type of file you want to use when exporting your data.
 Some new variables are added to help with future analysis, such as date of register and the user who made the changes.

-Best Built-In Data Visualization: Magpi’s are great when it comes to visualizing data.
+Best Built-In Data Visualization: Magpi’s Reports and Dashboards are great when it comes to visualizing data.
 They support real-time graphs, charts, and other graphical aids that you can customize to help you see the information in a clear and useful way.
 Your dashboard can have as many charts and graphs as you need, as well as the possibility of embedding maps, videos, slide-shows, calendars, and more, which can be organized in any layout of your choice.

 Want to see how Magpi stacked up against other data collection tools?